 Although Facebook didn’t technically acquire Friendster, they did buy all of Friendster’s social networking patents in 2010 in a deal worth a reported $40 million, according to GigaOM.
 The patents covered a broad range of social networking activities, including making connections on a social network, friend-of-a-friend connections through a social graph and social media sharing.
 GigaOM speculated the purchase was a strategic move to ensure that Facebook had all the pertinent intellectual property rights before going public.

 FriendFeed, a feed aggregator that combines social media updates, blogs and other sites into a single feed, was acquired by Facebook in 2009, TechCrunch reported.
 Although there were already overlaps in the functionality of the two brands, FriendFeed’s team was positioned to help improve Facebook’s news feed, according to TechCrunch.
+The acquisition cost Facebook $50 million, the Wall Street Journal reported.

 “Facebook and FriendFeed share a common vision of giving people tools to share and connect with their friends,” Bret Taylor, co-founder of FriendFeed, said in a press release at the time.
 “We can’t wait to join the team and bring many of the innovations we’ve developed at FriendFeed to Facebook’s 250 million users around the world.”